mcmah309/error_set/README.md

 ```
 As mentioned, any above subset can be converted into a superset with `.into()` or `?`.
 Error enums and error variants can also accept doc comments and attributes like `#[derive(...)]`.
-Intersecting sets can also be more easily handled with the `coerce!` macro (must have the "coerce_macro" feature enabled).

 <details>